 add_filter( 'is_module_disable_enabled', '__return_true' );

 …deselected modules will no longer load and will not show on pages.
 For these reasons they have added information showing where modules are presently being used.

 What are the performance improvements like?

 For many (probably most) the difference will be hard to detect.
 Simon Prosser from the BB team who worked on this shared this test showing a 31% faster load and 26% less ram usage by deselecting everything but the Text Editor.
 Incidentally on the modules setting page you have to select one module, but this can be a 3rd party module.

-In my own tests the difference was almost imperceptible on some page and minimal on others using the essential BB modules and with no 3rd party plugins.
+In my own tests the difference was almost imperceptible on some pages and minimal on others using the essential BB modules and with no 3rd party plugins.